Estimated Reading Time: 6 Minutes

 On the other side of Sabana Park, you’ll find the La Salle Natural Science Museum, which features over 65,000 specimens in zoology, paleontology, archeology, and mineralogy.

-One of the most popular collections in this fascinating museum is the paleontology section where you can see dinosaurs.
-There is a claw from a Utahraptor from 165 million years ago.
-It was found in Utah, which is how it got the name.
-There is also an allosaurus from 150 million years ago from Utah and over a dozen more from all over the world.
+One of the most popular collections in this fascinating museum is the paleontology section, where you can see dinosaurs.
+There is a claw from a Utah raptor from 165 million years ago.
+It was found in Utah, which is how it got its name.
+There is also an allosaurus from 150 million years ago from Utah and over a dozen more worldwide.

-This stunning yellow building used to be the Central Penitentiary of Costa Rica until 1979 when it closed.
+This stunning yellow building was the Central Penitentiary of Costa Rica until 1979 when it closed.
 The Children’s Museum opened in 1994 and boasts 40 interactive rooms to explore.

-Also known as the Museo de Los Ninos, about 7 blocks north of Central Park, you can learn about archaeology, Egyptian culture, and the universe as well as electricity, television, and the human body.
+Also known as the Museo de Los Ninos, about 7 blocks north of Central Park, you can learn about archaeology, Egyptian culture, the universe, electricity, television, and the human body.
 Find out what it is like to direct a symphony, talk to a NASA astronaut, and milk a cow.
 They even have a gallery with 14 rooms of artwork.

-This museum hopping list is just an example of what you can do during your vacation or when you already live in Costa Rica.
-For more information about moving to Costa Rica, check the 20 steps to make before you do.
+This museum-hopping list is just an example of what you can do during your vacation or when you already live in this beautiful country.
+For more information about moving here, check the 20 steps to make before you do.